Games & Quizzes

 /səˈpôrt/

-Assistance or advice given to someone.
-To hold up or prevent from falling down.
+A thing to hold up or prevent from falling down. bear all or part of weight of.

 set of railway vehicles forming train.
 To have as an essential, necessary or main part.